|Do this||Not this|

 - Be concise

 - Use a positive tone.
 Error messages must be clear about the cause of the error, and if possible, provide the user with information about how to resolve it

 - Use full words instead of contractions (e.g., “do not” instead of “don’t”)

-- Avoid abbreviations and jargon.
+- Avoid abbreviations and jargon

-- Read aloud and test content decisions with users.
+- Read aloud and test content decisions with users

 Form and read-only labels

-Pega Cosmos encourages application designers and developers to follow a process-design paradigm based on consistently named stages and steps.
+Pega Cosmos encourages application designers and developers to consistently name application items, including stages and steps.
 Learn more about recommended naming conventions at Pega Community.